 Roasted vegetables are a delicious and nutritious addition to any meal, but it’s important to make sure they are cooked to the correct internal temperature for both taste and safety reasons.
 While some vegetables can be enjoyed raw or lightly cooked, others benefit from being roasted until they reach a specific internal temperature.

-See also How to cook pork belly slices in oven
+See also How to cook canned squash

 Different Vegetables, Different Temperatures